-New Zealand is the only country to have regulated the drug, the medical advisory board Medsafe reported that "the number of deaths due to methadone, the most controlled substance, were a little higher than those associated with ibogaine treatment" To that effect Ibogaine is illegal in the US, France, Sweden, Denmark, Belgium, Poland, Croatia and Switzerland and strongly restricted in the UK under the 2016 Psychoactive Substances Act Since ibogaine is illegal in the United States, Most American patients travel to foreign countries like Mexico and Brazil for ibogaine treatment.
+New Zealand is the only country to have regulated the drug and made ibogaine legal, the medical advisory board Medsafe reported that "the number of deaths due to methadone, the most controlled substance, were a little higher than those associated with ibogaine treatment" To that effect Ibogaine is illegal in the US, France, Sweden, Denmark, Belgium, Poland, Croatia and Switzerland and strongly restricted in the UK under the 2016 Psychoactive Substances Act Since ibogaine is illegal in the United States, Most American patients travel to foreign countries like Mexico and Brazil for ibogaine treatment.
 Ibogaine's side effects include hallucinations, of course, but also seizures and in rare cases, potentially fatal cardiac complications too.
 Still, there is a growing body of evidence suggesting the FDA's label isn't accurate at all.
 Ibogaine is not counted in the UN International Narcotics Control Board’s (INCB) Green List, or List of Psychoactive Substances under International Control.
 Though, since 1989, it has been on the list of doping substances disqualified by the International Olympic Committee and the International Union of Cyclists because of its stimulant properties.
 As a matter of fact, Tabernanthe iboga is a protected species in Gabon one of the countries in the world where the plant is mostly grown and valued for traditional purpose, where reports suggest that it may be threatened in it’s natural habitat.
 Because of this, iboga may be subject to the terms of the United Nations Convention on Biological Diversity (CBD), to which 196 countries around the world (excluding only the United States and Vatican City) are parties.
 It is recommended that those who are involved in the trade of ibogaine review further information about the sustainability situation

 COUNTRIES WHERE IBOGAINE IS COMPLETELY ILLEGAL